nanogiants/appcom-styleguide-ios/README.md

 | .c | C implementation file |
 | .swift | Swift implementation file |

-Files containing code that may be shared across projects or used in a large project should have a clearly unique name, typically including the project or class prefix.
+Files containing code that may be shared across projects or used in a large project must have a clearly unique name, typically including the project or class prefix.
-File names for categories should include the name of the class being extended, like ACNSString+Utils.h or NSTextView+ACAutocomplete.h
+File names for categories must include the name of the class being extended, like ACNSString+Utils.h or NSTextView+ACAutocomplete.h

 **[back to top](#table-of-contents)**